2i2c-org/infrastructure/docs/topic/monitoring-alerting/cost-monitoring-system.md

 For details on how to enable the cost monitoring system, see the [how-to guide](howto:cost-monitoring:enable-aws).

 :::{note}
-See [Cost Monitoring Availability](cost-monitoring-availability.md) for an explicit description of which clusters the Cost Monitoring System is available.
+See [Cost Monitoring Availability](cost-monitoring-availability.md) for a description of which clusters the Cost Monitoring System is available.
 :::

 ## Components